 Deep Tissue Massage is a form of bodywork that aims to relieve tension in the deeper layers of tissue in the body.
 Deep Tissue Massage is a highly effective method for releasing chronic stress areas due to misalignment, repetitive motions, and past lingering injuries.
 Due to the nature of the deep tissue work, open communication during the session is crucial to make sure you don't get too uncomfortable.
 Keep in mind that soreness is pretty common after the treatment, and that plenty of water should be ingested to aid with the flushing and removal of toxins that will have been released from the deep tissue during the session.

 Trigger Point Therapy is a style of bodywork that focuses on stimulating and releasing "trigger points" in your body.
 Trigger points are tender areas of tension similar to acupressure points, except they occur in the belly of the muscle rather than along the energy pathways of the body.
 These "knots" are built up throughout a person's life due to physical, mental, and/or emotional stress.
-During a session, focused pressure is applied through a variety of techniques order to release your trigger points.
+During a session, focused pressure is applied through a variety of techniques in order to release your trigger points.
 This process can be quite painful at times, yet the effects are lasting and profoundly transformative.
 This technique is always used in Clinical Deep Tissue bodywork, but not in Swedish Massage. (see Deep Tissue)

 NMT is a method of treatment that includes assessment of tissues in order to locate neuromuscular dysfunction and to "normalize" them by the application of appropriate treatment.
 Stanley Lief, D.C. & N.D., and Boris Chaitow, O.D., developed soft tissue techniques in the early 1900's.
 It uses a holistic approach towards healing, emphasizing and stimulating the body's natural ability to heal itself.
 Neuromuscular therapy also enhances the function of joints and muscles, and accelerates the overall healing process by facilitating the release of endorphins.
 This set the foundation for what we now call neuromuscular therapy.
 Janet Travell, M.D. & David Simons, M.D. further developed the theoretical and practical aspects of NMT in the early 1950's.
 They codified the technique under the name of Trigger Point Therapy.

-Chair massage is a popular way of relieving stress and releasing tension right in your home or workplace.
+Chair massage is a popular way of relieving stress and releasing tension right in your workplace.
 You receive your massage in a specialized ergonomic chair which I bring to your location.
 In addition to the usual health benefits of massage, another benefit of chair massage is that it is done over the clothing.
 With seated massage, you can avoid the discomfort and awkwardness that you may feel in disrobing for a traditional massage.
 Also, chair massage sessions are usually shorter than traditional massage, making it convenient enough to fit into your busy schedule.

 The great benefits the chair massage provided to your employees helps to reduce anxiety, and bring them a more cheerful demeanor.
 Being the wise business person that you are, you know that relaxed, cheerful employees are more productive employees.
 When your employees know that you care about them (by providing Chair Massage) they care more about your customers, which is great for your business.